Premiership Women's Rugby

-Premiership Women's Rugby – commonly known as The PWR – is an annual semi-professional women's rugby union club competition at the highest level of the English rugby union system, and is run by the Rugby Football Union (RFU).
+Premiership Women's Rugby, commonly known as The PWR, and officially known as the JAECOO PWR for sponsorship reasons, is an annual semi-professional women's rugby union club competition at the highest level of the English rugby union system, and is run by the Rugby Football Union (RFU).
 It is contested by nine clubs, who play two series of round-robin matches to determine the four participants of the play-offs, which takes the form of a single-elimination tournament.
 It began play in the 2017–18 season, superseding the former Women's Premiership, and introducing elements of professionalism in the sport's highest level.
 In its first six seasons, the competition was known as the Premier 15s.
-Gloucester–Hartpury are the current champions, while they and Saracens have won the most league titles (3).
+The current PWR champions are Saracens, who have also won the most league titles in total (4).

 Premiership Women's Rugby runs concurrently with the PWR Cup, a similar annual competition contested by the same clubs, which was introduced in the 2021–22 season.
 Unlike the league format, teams are instead split into two pools, and only play one series of round-robin matches to determine places in the competition's play-offs.
-Saracens are the current champions, while they and Exeter Chiefs have won the most cups (2).
+Saracens are the current cup champions, while they and Exeter Chiefs have won the most cups (2).